3 High Schools, 1 Campus

 “We are extremely proud and grateful to Wiseburn community members for their huge investment in our schools.
 The people and resources connected to this world-class facility will ensure our children achieve success in college readiness, college completion, and career preparation for the 21st century,” says Roger Bañuelos, a member of the Wiseburn Unified School District Board of Trustees.

-Designed by Gensler and David Stephen of New Vista Designs for 21st Century Learning, award-winning architectural design firms known for delivering design innovation and flexible learning spaces, the 13.7 acre campus will serve more than 1,200 students in a combination of day and evening classes offered by Da Vinci Schools.
+Designed by Gensler and David Stephen of New Vista Designs for 21st Century Learning, award-winning architectural design firms known for delivering design innovation and flexible learning spaces, the 13.7 acre campus will serve up to 1,600 students in a combination of day and evening classes offered by Da Vinci Schools.
 The main building features neighborhoods of teaching spaces—“pods”—that open out to a large commons area for each school and an atrium that interconnects all three but provides each with a unique address.

-The campus also will include a multi-purpose/theater space to support visual and performing arts, an athletic field, gymnasium, and aquatic facility.
+The campus also will include a theater, recording studios, a multipurpose room, athletic field, gymnasium, and aquatic facility.
 Students from all three Da Vinci high schools compete in CIF sports as one team known as the Wiseburn-Da Vinci Wolves.
 In a joint-use agreement with the City of El Segundo, the Department of Parks and Recreation will maintain the pool and run the aquatics programs, which will be available to both El Segundo and Wiseburn residents.